Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Lorenz'96 Multiscale system

 \subsection{Implementation details}

 To assess how the performance of methods changed with increasing model evaluations, we performed calibration twice with each method, using relatively few (200) and more (1000-5400) model evaluations.
-We chose 200 model evaluations based on methodology in \cite{yarger2024autocalibration}, and 1000 represents a reasonable upper bound for the number of simulations that would be practically feasible with an expensive climate model \cite{dunbar2021calibration,dunbar+gss20}.
+We chose 200 model evaluations based on methodology in \cite{yarger2024autocalibration}, and 1000 represents a reasonable upper bound for the number of model evaluations that would be practically feasible with an expensive climate model \cite{dunbar2021calibration}.
 To obtain the final posterior distribution for $\theta$ for all methods, we use GP emulators, along with corresponding $\phi_k(Z)$ and $\Gamma_{obs}$ to perform MCMC sampling.
-Recall that because the observables are five-dimensional, five independent GPs were fitted.
 We use the same prior specification for GP lengthscales as specified in \cite{cleary2021calibrate} for all methods for consistency.
 MCMC sampling was conducted via Sequential Tempered Markov Chain Monte Carlo (ST-MCMC) \cite{catanach2020bayesian}, which is a highly effective Sequential Monte Carlo (SMC) sampler due to its efficient parallelism while retaining sampling robustness due to its adaptivity and monitoring of sample population statistics instead of individual chain statistics.
-We found that 8192 ST-MCMC parallel samples resulted in a comprehensive exploration of the posterior for all methods.
+We found that 8092 ST-MCMC parallel samples resulted in a comprehensive exploration of the posterior for all methods.
 See \cite{catanach2020bayesian} for more details on ST-MCMC sampling.